Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Illustration on simulations

-Hypothesis tests 2 and 3 of the Bolshoi-2 cluster \emdash Figure \ref{fig:bolshoi_2_hypothesis_testing} \emdash must be interpreted differently to the previous example.
+An identical thought process can be applied to H2 and H3 of the top row in Figure \ref{fig:bolshoi_1_hypothesis_testing}, H1 in the second row of Figure \ref{fig:bolshoi_1_hypothesis_testing}, and all three hypothesis tests presented in the final row.
+In each case a substructure of the $\kappa^{\text{map}}$ is removed \emph{via} segmentation-inpainting and it is queried whether the resulting surrogate solution $\kappa^{\text{sgt}} \in C_{\alpha}^{\prime}$.
+Each of the large substructures on the final row, and H2 of the second row, are determined to be physical at $99\%$ confidence.
+Conversely, the comparatively smaller substructures considered in H2 and H3 of the top row do not saturate the level-set threshold, and are therefore undetermined.
+All numerical data related to hypothesis testing of the Bolshoi cluster reconstructions can be found in Table \ref{tab:bolshoi_hyp_data}.

+H2 and H3 of the middle row of Figure \ref{fig:bolshoi_1_hypothesis_testing} have a different interpretation.
 In these cases the central region has been blurred by segmentation-smoothing (convolution with a Gaussian smoothing kernel) \emdash the difference between these two cases being simply the degree of smoothing.
 Here the hypothesis is: \textit{`The central region is likely to be just a single peak, rather than two'}.
 As in the previous example, the objective function is recalculated and is now greater than $\epsilon^{\prime}_{99\%}$ and so the hypothesis is rejected.
 The natural conclusion is thus that the data \textbf{is} sufficient to determine that at least two peaks are physically present at $99\%$ confidence.
-All numerical data related to hypothesis testing of the Bolshoi cluster reconstructions can be found in Table \ref{tab:bolshoi_hyp_data}.